polyipseity/information/general/active galactic nucleus.md

 {{Numerous subclasses of AGN}} have been defined on {{the basis of their observed characteristics}}; {{the most powerful AGN}} are classified as {{[quasars](quasar.md)}}. {{A [blazar](blazar.md)}} is {{an AGN with a jet pointed toward the Earth, in which radiation from the jet is enhanced by [relativistic beaming](relativistic%20beaming.md)}}.

+## unification of AGN species

+Unified models propose that different observational classes of AGN are a single type of physical object observed under different conditions.
+The currently favoured unified models are 'orientation-based unified models' meaning that they propose that the apparent differences between different types of objects arise simply because of their different orientations to the observer.
+However, they are debated (see below).

 ## references

 This text incorporates [content](https://en.wikipedia.org/wiki/active_galactic_nucleus) from [Wikipedia](Wikipedia.md) available under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.